- Fee assured

 Consultant Orthopaedic Surgeon

-Knee Specialist at Croydon University Hospital and the Elective Orthopaedic Centre in Epsom
+Knee Specialist at Croydon University Hospital and the South West London Elective Orthopaedic Centre (SWLEOC)

 Return to sport after knee surgery